samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 Let's get writing our app.
 The first thing we're going to do is configure the main application window with some default styles and get the header into place.

-From this point, make sure you've got the project running using `au run --watch` and that you are able to view the application in the brower at [http://localhost:8080](http://localhost:8080).
+From this point, make sure you've got the project running using `au run --watch` and that you are able to view the application in the browser at [http://localhost:8080](http://localhost:8080).

 Looking in the `src` folder, you'll see the `app.ts` and `app.html` files.
 This is essentially the entry point to our application and is where the rest of our application will grow from.
 To start with, let's create our first component — the header.